hzdu/plugins_cdn/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

+= 1.22.11 - 15/Mar/2022 =

+* FIX: Internal S3 library did not correctly construct canonical query string with v4 signatures if there were multiple parameters, leading to wrong signatures and failed authorisation
+* FIX: Fix a recent regression that caused DNS hostnames to not be preferred when using Amazon S3
+* TWEAK: Prevent deprecation notice on PHP 8.1 if opening a zero-size zip file
+* TWEAK: Introduce filter updraftplus_dropbox_fetch_curl_options for easier debugging/experimentation

 = 1.22.10 - 11/Mar/2022 =